conan-io/conan-io.github.io/_posts/2023-07-18-introduction-to-game-dev-with-sdl2.markdown

 Text is actually complicated!
 Each letter is a glyph, and each one needs to be rasterized into a texture so that we can add it to our render loop.
 We are going to make a helper function for this.

-SDL_ttf does a log of this and gives us both `RenderText` and `CreateTexture`, which, if you recall, is what we ultimately displayed with our cube.
+SDL_ttf does a lot of this and gives us both `RenderText` and `CreateTexture`, which, if you recall, is what we ultimately displayed with our cube.

 You can add the following helper above the `main` function: